himotoyoshi/carray/docs/objects/CAMeld.md

   `data_type` across pieces (no `data_type:` kwarg).
 Also available as an instance method (`a.meld(b, c, axis: 0)`).
 - {CArray.concatenate} — uniform-or-ragged, **eager materialised
-  copy**; auto-casts to the common dtype (or takes an explicit `data_type:` kwarg).
-For callers who want an owned entity or have mixed-dtype pieces without wanting to cast them themselves.
+  copy**; auto-casts to the common data type (or takes an explicit `data_type:` kwarg).
+For callers who want an owned entity or have mixed-type pieces without wanting to cast them themselves.

-`meld` and `concatenate` differ in materialisation and dtype policy.
+`meld` and `concatenate` differ in materialisation and data type policy.
-Reach for `meld` when downstream code can work with a view (most operations, especially reductions, do) and dtypes already agree; reach for `concatenate` when you need an independent entity or want implicit promotion.
+Reach for `meld` when downstream code can work with a view (most operations, especially reductions, do) and the data types already agree; reach for `concatenate` when you need an independent entity or want implicit promotion.